 The experience frightened me.
 I became somewhat disturbed and concerned that my experiences were not normal so I stopped meditating.
-However this did not make me happy, as I longed to meditate.
-So after about six months I tried it again.
-This time all seemed to be going smoothly and noting strange occurred.
+However, this did not make me happy, as I longed to meditate.
+So after about six months, I tried it again.
+This time all seemed to be going smoothly and nothing strange occurred.
 My meditations seemed peaceful and uneventful.

 That was until one day when I came out of meditation only to realize that an internal presence had been talking to me for months every time I meditated.